-This project requires close coordination with the Pharmacy, hospital leadership, OSHPD, licensing consultants, CDPH, Board of Pharmacy, as well as other construction projects that are occurring simultaneously in the same building.
-Licensing and Board of Pharmacy will play a vital role two times in this project.
-First, midway through the project to sign off on the temporary segregated compounding area, and then again at the end to sign off on the renovated IV Prep, Chemo Prep, and Anteroom spaces.
-Strict timelines are enforced for notifications to the agencies, as well as timely completion of construction once notifications are issued.
+This project required close coordination with the Pharmacy, hospital leadership, HCAI, licensing consultants, CDPH, Board of Pharmacy, as well as other construction projects occurring simultaneously in the same building.
+Licensing and Board of Pharmacy played a vital role twice in this project.
+Strict timelines were enforced for notifications to the agencies, as well as timely completion of construction once notifications were issued.

 The Stahl Companies oversaw the complete renovation of the Pharmacy at Mercy San Juan from conceptual planning through occupancy.
 The remodel included the IV Prep, Chemo Prep, and Ante Room spaces to meet current USP 797 and 800 requirements.

 The work occurred in a functioning hospital pharmacy which required extensive logistics and transition planning to facilitate a phased-occupancy approach – this was required to allow the pharmacy to remain functional during construction.
 This project required a complete understanding of the Pharmacy’s hazardous and non-hazardous compounding environment to ensure the department was adhering to the broad set of newly enforced requirements.